OfficialKrisHass/Copper-Engine/Documentation/Guide/02 - Copper-Editor.md

 This is quite literally the hierarchy of the scene.
 You can see all the entities in a nice tree, select them and move them around.
 By clicking on the arrow next to an entity name, you will expand that entity and see all of it's children.

 Children are entities who are "glued" to their parent, e.g. they move, rotate and scale with the parent.
-Any entity can have however many children, but an entity can have a single, or no parent (the entities you see without expanding any other entities have no parent).
+Any entity can have however many children, but an entity can only have a single, or no, parent (the top level entities have no parent).

 You can also create, copy, paste and delete entities by right clicking on the empty space, or on an entity.